saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ### Functional GLS

-Functional GLS verifies the logical behavior of the synthesized netlist.
+Functional GLS checks the logical behavior of the synthesized netlist.

 ```text
 Gate-Level Netlist